 Pathogenesis, consequences, and treatment of metabolic acidosis in chronic kidney disease

-Risk factors and epidemiology of coronary artery disease in end-stage renal disease (dialysis)
+Risk factors and epidemiology of coronary heart disease in end-stage renal disease (dialysis)

 Secondary factors and progression of chronic kidney disease